 Scratching bites can lead to infection.

-Mosquitoes can carry certain diseases, such as West Nile virus, malaria, yellow fever and dengue fever.
-The mosquito obtains a virus or parasite by biting an infected person or animal.
-Then, when biting you, the mosquito can transfer that virus or parasite to you through its saliva.
-West Nile and encephalitis viruses are found in the United States.
-Dengue fever has been reported in several southern states and Hawaii.
+Mosquitoes can carry the viruses that cause certain diseases, such as West Nile virus and the viruses that cause malaria, yellow fever and dengue fever.
+The mosquito gets a virus or parasite by biting an infected person or animal.
+Then when it's biting you, the mosquito can transfer that virus or parasite to you through its saliva.
+West Nile, dengue fever and some types of encephalitis occur in the United States.
 Other diseases, such as malaria and yellow fever, are far more common in tropical areas of the world.

 Avoid and exclude mosquitoes